Youssef Zalal: Early life

 Zalal grew up fighting other kids on the streets of Morocco.
-His mother put him in kickboxing at the age of 10 to help control his anger.
-Zalal moved to the United States at age 13.
+To help control his anger, his mother enrolled him in kickboxing at the age of 10.
+He moved to the United States at age 15.

 Mixed martial arts career

 Early career

 In the beginning of his mixed martial arts career, Zalal fought primarily on the regional circuit in Colorado compiling a 7-2 record, with most of his fights happening for Legacy Fighting Alliance.

 Ultimate Fighting Championship

 In his promotional debut, Youssef faced fellow newcomer Austin Lingo on February 8, 2020, at UFC 247.
 He won the fight via unanimous decision.

 Youssef faced Jordan Griffin on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 He won the fight via unanimous decision.

 Zalal faced Peter Barrett at UFC Fight Night: Lewis vs. Oleinik on August 8, 2020.
 He won the fight via unanimous decision.